anoma/anoma/tech-specs/src/explore/design/dkg.md

 ##  The DKG state machine

-We first describe each new transaction type needed for the protocol.
+We first describe each new message type needed for the protocol.
 - `StartDKG`: A message from the current block proposer to start the protocol
 - `AnnounceStake`: Validators participating in this instance of the DKG broadcast their stake
-- `PartitionShares`: Once the block containing all of the `AnnounceStake` transactions is finalized, the set of participants is fixed and the partition of the weight shares is added to the block.
+- `PartitionShares`: Once the block containing all of the `AnnounceStake` messages are finalized, the set of participants is fixed and the partition of the weight shares is added to the block.
-- `Deal`: This transaction contains the PVSS transcript from a validator acting as a dealer
+- `Deal`: This message contains the PVSS transcript from a validator acting as a dealer
 - `Aggregate`: Combine the PVSS instances into a single one, thereby producing the final key.

 In Ferveo, the DKG protocol is modelled as a state machine.
-This allows a validator to initialize an instance and drive it forward by reacting to each of the above transactions in the appropriate way.
+This allows a validator to initialize an instance and drive it forward by reacting to each of the above message in the appropriate way.
 All necessary state is persisted by this state machine.
 We describe the  appropriate action for each of the above transactions.

  - `StartDKG`: Initialize a fresh instace of the DKG protocol from Ferveo.
    Then send out an `AnnounceStake` transaction.
  - `AnnounceStake`: These simply need to be verified.
- - `PartitionShares`: This is added to the block after the block starting DKG instance by the block proposer.
-It is based off all the `AnnounceStake` transactions that it is including in the block.
-When other validators see this proposed block, they should extract their weight shares and store them in the DKG state machine.
+The current block proposer adds a `PartitionShares` message to the block after the block starting the DKG instance.
+It is based off all the `AnnounceStake` transactions which will also be included in the next block (for verification).
+ - `PartitionShares`: Validators verify the partitions and weights and should extract their weight shares and store them in the DKG state machine.
    Then they should send out `Deal` transactions.
  - `Deal`: These need to be verified.
 The current block proposer checks if enough PVSS instances have been reached to meet the security threshold.
    If so, it adds a `Aggregate` transaction to the block.
 Otherwise, the